-Total Number of Employees on a Global Consolidated Basis: 257,533 (as of the end of March 2017)
+Total Number of Employees on a Global Consolidated Basis: 274,143 (as of the end of March 2018)

-To deliver products and services that contribute to the lives of customers around the world, and to develop Panasonic's business, it is essential for the company to step up its efforts to develop human talent that can participate actively, and grow, in the global business environment.
+To deliver products and services that contribute to society and our customers around the world, and to develop Panasonic's business, it is essential for the company to continue its efforts to develop human resources that can actively participate and grow in the global business environment.
 It is also essential that the company creates an organizational culture in which all individual employees can fully deploy their talents regardless of age, gender, or nationality.
-Thus, Panasonic regards the promotion of diversity as a crucial part of its business strategy, and hence provides a broad range of opportunities for anyone with ability and ambition, and actively strives to create a work-friendly environment.
+Thus, Panasonic regards the promotion of diversity as a crucial part of its business strategy, provides a broad range of opportunities for anyone with ability and ambition, and actively strives to create a rewarding work environment